The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 "Ross divested himself of most of his business interests when he joined the Trump Cabinet in February 2017," the group says.
 "But he kept a stake in the shipping company Navigator Holdings through a chain of companies in the Cayman Islands, Appleby's files and public records show."

-Discussing Ross's Paradise Papers file with NPR's Mary Louise Kelly, reporter Jon Swaine of The Guardian said Ross's investments link him to Navigator — which is in turn linked to Russian President Vladimir Putin's son-in-law.
+Discussing Ross's Paradise Papers file with NPR's Mary Louise Kelly, reporter Jon Swaine of The Guardian said Ross' investments link him to Navigator — which is in turn linked to Russian President Vladimir Putin's son-in-law.

 "Navigator is paid about $20 million dollars a year to ship gas out of Russia for a Russian company named Sibur," Swaine said on Morning Edition.
 "And Sibur is co-owned by Putin's son-in-law, Kirill Shamalov."